- LING100 - Speaking and Listening in English as a Second Language

 Credit Hours: 3

-- LING410 - Philosophy of Language
+- LING410 - Introduction to Philosophy of Language

 (Same as PHIL 410) A survey and introduction to theories on the nature of "truth" and "meaning" and their relationship to natural language.
 Potential topics include: reference, definite descriptions, naming, externalism, modality and possible worlds.